kaaaxcreators/Discord-MusicBot/README.md

 Enable it by setting a Env Var `GUILDACTIONS` with content/value `true`

+🔒 Security Warning: This feature is not secure!
+No [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) Protection!
+If you change permissions and that person doesn't log out of the dashboard, they can still e.g. change the prefix

 ## ©️ Credits

 This Bot / Repo is not a fork but heavily inspired from [SudhanPlayz/Discord-MusicBot](https://github.com/SudhanPlayz/Discord-MusicBot).